| |

 throughout the 17th, 18th and early 19th

 centuries.
-At Alderton, it came crashing down
+At Alderton, the tower came crashing

-in the buildings and fabric.
-The Victorians are
+interest in the buildings and fabric.
+The

-actually saved them from oblivion.
+oblivion.
 At Stanton All Saints, the church was almost

-consequence, it collapsed as recently as 1906.
+recently as 1906.

 However, none of